This post may contain affiliate links. Please see our disclosure policy.

 These gooey lemon bars have become a staple in our family.
 Their buttery shortbread crust pairs perfectly with the tart-sweet custard, striking that delightful balance that makes a dessert recipe unforgettable.

-The Best Lemon Bar Recipe
+Best Lemon Bars Recipe

 Ingredients